jensstein/oandbackup/FAQ.md

 Unfortunately the naming of such storage providers isn't very defined, "Document(s) Provider" or "Storage Access Provider", "File System" instead of "Provider" etc. So you never know if you found all.

-Google Drive should be a provider, too, but it seems the set of features does not match.
+Google Drive should be a provider, too, but it seems the set of features does not match and NB doesn't see it.
-There are only a few apps that show Google Drive in the sidebar.
+There are only a few apps that show Google Drive in the sidebar of the file selector.

 Those providers might have a different behavior...
 I never tried them more than a small test.

 note this is experimental, I don't use remote access regularly, so I don't know if it works flawlessly.
 I never restored from it, so I don't know, if the backups are 100% ok or if restore even works.

-In my last test it stopped after 50 min, with about 300 of the 400 apps backed up.
+In my last test backup stopped after 50 min, with about 300 of the 400 apps backed up.
 Not sure what happened.
 At least it seems that less apps could eventually work...
 At least the tar files looked ok from looking at some samples.

-> control NB via INTENTS:

-I added an experiment using intents (for now only to control tests by scripts).

-The feature or interface isn't discussed, yet.
-It's probably subject to change.
-Though the general parameters should be obvious.

-e.g.
-am broadcast -a schedule -e name "schedule name"  -n com.machiav3lli.backup.hg42/com.machiav3lli.backup.services.CommandReceiver

-starts the schedule named "schedule name" in this case it's controlling the pumpkin version of NB

-release com.machiav3lli.backup
-neo     com.machiav3lli.backup.neo
-pumpkin com.machiav3lli.backup.hg42

-E.g. this sets a schedule to a new time: am broadcast -a reschedule -e name "schedule name" -e time 23:45 -n com.machiav3lli.backup.hg42/com.machiav3lli.backup.services.CommandReceiver

-there is also a "cancel" action, that only get the name parameter (or empty for cancel all).

-Tasker adds extras like:
-name: schedule name
-Also note that you need to use "broadcast" (not "activity").
-You can use tasker actions "Send Intent" or shell scripting (which is useful, if you also use it outside of tasker, e.g. you could create a shell script and invoke it from tasker)

 </details>